ManishaRezaPaul/deep-learning-challenge/README.md

 Overview of the analysis: With the help of machine learning and deep learning, the analysis seeks to select ventures that could result in the best chance of success.
 Results:
 Data Preprocessing
-The variable(s) are the target(s) for the model:
+The variable(s) are the target(s) for the model: Columns used for targets - Columns used for targets -> 'APPLICATION_TYPE',	'AFFILIATION', 'CLASSIFICATION',	'USE_CASE', 'ORGANIZATION',	'STATUS',	'INCOME_AMT',	'SPECIAL_CONSIDERATIONS',	'ASK_AMT'
-The variable(s) are the features for the model:
-The variable(s) that should be removed from the input data because they are neither targets nor features:
+The variable(s) are the features for the model: Column used for features -> 'IS SUCCESSFUL' The variable(s) that should be removed from the input data because they are neither targets nor features: Id columns - 'Name' and 'EIN'

 Compiling, Training, and Evaluating the Model
 Number of neurons, layers, and activation functions selected for the neural network model:
+3 layers,
+1st hidden layer - 100
+2nd hidden layer - 90
+3rd  hidden layer - 10

 Achieved the target model performance?
+No
-Steps taken to increase model performance:
+Steps taken to increase model performance: Tested by adding and reducing layers and neurons, increased the number of bins and tested on binning different columns.
+Additionally, increased the number of epochs and batch size.
-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Summary: This model aims to improve accuracy however it does not reach the targeted 75% acuracy.
+Therefore models such as random forest should be tested to see if the accuracy can be increased.